lyuk98/problem-solving/README.md

 | `java` | Java (21) |
 | `rs` | Rust (2024) |

-Note: code for platform LeetCode cannot be run because it lacks the `main()` method.
+Note: solutions that lack the `main()` method, such as the ones for LeetCode, cannot be run this way.

-The packages' names can be found by using `nix repl`:
+Possible solutions can be enumerated by using `nix repl`:

 ```sh
 nix repl